Jimk72/Icarus_Mods/README.md

 # Icarus_Mods
 Mods for Icarus Game

+2/24/24

+Updated Custom Puck Lights mod to include new switches.
+Hold R when deploying switches to select individual switch for spacific lights.
+Also now has an Auto switch that will turn on all lights at night and off in the morning.

 2/23/24

 Added new Shotgun, Same as Trench shotgun but has a Light mounted on it, 10 round capacity, and a little fast fire rate.
 When equiped use your light keymaping to turn light on and off.